ashhendrata/romcom_highlights/README.md

 ```

 ### Evaluation
-We report per-class precision, recall, F1, and support on the held-out film.
+We report per-class precision, recall, F1 score, and support, with special attention to the F1 Scores and recall.
+- F1 Score: We care about the minority class (highlights) but also value a tradeoff between missing positives and making false alarms.
+- Recall: It is important to not miss any of the minority class (highlights).

 #### Clip-count baseline